 ** We currently have 2 of these in stock.
 They BOTH come with a FREE copy of this wonderful recording on Audio CD.
 The Acceptable copy has been graded due to a 30 sec dropout after 15 mins of side 1.
 Rest assured that in the Audio CD copy, that comes FREE with this title, the audio plays perfectly **

-*** Now Includes a complimentary Audi oTransfer onto Audio CD *** Under the influence of their charismatic classics professor, a group of clever, eccentric misfits at an elite New England college discover a way of thinking and living that is a world away from the humdrum existence of their contemporaries.
-But when they go beyond the boundaries of normal morality their lives are changed profoundly and for ever.
+Under the influence of their charismatic classics professor, a group of clever, eccentric misfits at an elite New England college discover a way of thinking and living that is a world away from the humdrum existence of their contemporaries.
+Performed with exceptional color by Robert Sean Leonard!

 These are masterly readings, by renowned thespian Paul Scofield, of two substantial works of poetry by T.S.
 Eliot.
 They form the core of Eliot's later work and, with Scofield's wonderful interpretation have been a regular visitor to the Brainfood Audiobooks cassette player over the last 20 years!